Eye For Film >> Movies >> Baby Assassins: Nice Days (2024) Film Review

 The fight scenes here are highly creative, further developing the signature move introduced by Izawa in the second film but adding a lot more besides.
 Minor characters are dispatched with ease – fortunately there are a lot of them – but with enough variety to keep things entertaining.
 The one-on-one action set pieces, however, are where the film really comes alive, and for fans of martial arts cinema, this is a must see.
 Director Sakamoto Yugo keeps the film rattling along between these but knows when to strip everything else back.
 Giving the leads large, empty rooms to fight in means that props don’t really come into play; instead they have to extend the possibilities offered by their bodies, and in the process they achieve things never really seen on film before.

 The downside of this is that the amount of time devoted to fights, together with an overall more serious tone, robs the film of some of the sweetness that made previous instalments stand out within the genre.
-One wonders if this decision has to do with the fact that the girls are better older, and won’t be baby assassins for much longer – yet it still feels like there’s a good bit of mileage in the concept, so one can only hope that, in making this transition, it doesn’t lose its distinctive personality.
+One wonders if this decision has to do with the fact that the girls are getting older, and won’t be baby assassins for much longer – yet it still feels like there’s a good bit of mileage in the concept, so one can only hope that, in making this transition, it doesn’t lose its distinctive personality.

 Reviewed on: 10 Aug 2024